onqtam/headjack/docs/why/14_ECONOMICS.md

 > "I think the idea that a society has to be responsible for all of its citizens, those who do well and those who do not, is really a precondition of a good society." - [Kenneth Arrow](https://www.azquotes.com/quote/1563668)

+> "No society can surely be flourishing and happy of which by far the greater part of the numbers are poor and miserable." - [Adam Smith](https://www.goodreads.com/quotes/235355-no-society-can-surely-be-flourishing-and-happy-of-which)

 Meme: look at me - I’m the IMF/world bank now